miohtama/sane_plone_addon_template/README.rst

 Plone has mechanism called layers telling which add-on / theme parts are effective once.
 Once your add-on is installed, its layer takes the highest priority in Plone installation, overriding functionality with lower priority.

+Layers are the central element of well-functioning plug-in architecture, ensuring that add-ons don't step on each others toes resulting code conflicts.

 Dive into
 -----------